 - parent guidance

 Our approach to mental health care is primarily evidence-based—which means that our approaches have been tested and demonstrated to be effective through research studies.
-While we use “talk therapy” as our primary method of delivering these treatments, should your child show signs of potentially benefitting from medication in addition to psychotherapy, we will work with our colleagues in Boston Children’s Psychopharmacology Clinic to help you determine the best course of action.
+While we use “talk therapy” as our primary method of delivering these treatments, should your child show signs of potentially benefiting from medication in addition to psychotherapy, we will work with our colleagues in Boston Children’s Psychopharmacology Clinic to help you determine the best course of action.

 Above all, our experienced Psychosocial Treatment Clinic team members are dedicated to delivering outstanding care that treats your child as an individual while considering the needs of your entire family.